Vespula infernalis: Colony cycle

 This wasp is known as a social parasite.
 Their life cycle depends on invading and usurping other wasps' colonies.
 As an obligate parasite, Vespula infernalis lacks a worker caste and cannot build their own nests or feed their own offspring.
 V. infernalis females will hibernate longer than their host queens, ensuring that the hosts' nests will be ready when they leave their hibernation spots.
 After killing the host queen, the female V. infernalis tends to be aggressive towards the host workers who rear her brood.

 These wasps have very short seasons with flight periods from June to mid July and August to mid September.

 Parasitic behaviour

-Vespula infernalis parasitises Vespula acadica.
+V. infernalis parasitises V. acadica.
 Near the dorsal edge of V. infernalis mandibles, there is a fourth marginal tooth whereas the host, V. acadica has three.
 When researchers dissected individuals of V. infernalis, they found that they had larger, sturdier mature muscle bundles in abdominal sterna and tergum than the muscles in a queen of V. acadica.
 As a result, it was more difficult to dissect V. infernalis.